Azeem-0/form-validify/README.md

 ## Introduction

 **FormValidify** is a customizable and reusable form validation library built with React and TypeScript.
-It provides components for creating forms with validation, error handling, and customizable styles.
+It provides components for creating forms with built in and user defined validations, error handling, and customizable styles.
 The package is designed to be easy to use and integrates smoothly into your React applications.

 ## Installation